balena-io/docs/pages/learn/develop/multicontainer.md

 ---
-title: Coordinate services
+title: Multiple containers
 excerpt: A guide to running multiple containers with Docker Compose and resin.io
 ---

-# Coordinate services
+# Multiple containers

 As your applications grow more complex, you may find significant benefit in running some services in separate containers.
 Splitting your application into multiple containers allows you to better isolate and maintain key services, providing a more modular and secure approach to application management.
 Each service can be packaged with the operating environment and tools it specifically needs to run, and each service can be limited to the minimum system resources necessary to perform its task.
 The benefits of multicontainer applications compound as the complexity of the application grows.
 Because each service can be updated independently, larger applications can be developed and maintained by separate teams, each free to work in a way that best supports their service.

-For devices with supervisor version greater than 7.0.0, resin.io provides multicontainer application support, built around the **[Docker Compose][docker-compose]** tool.
-This guide will cover the considerations you need to take into account when using a multicontainer instance, including **Docker Compose** configuration, important resin.io specific settings, and single container applications.
+For devices running resinOS v2.12.0 and greater, resin.io provides multicontainer application support, This guide will cover the considerations you need to take into account when running multiple containers, including `docker-compose.yml` configuration and some important resin.io specific settings.

+__Note:__ Only applications with a microservices or starter [application type][app-types] can run multiple containers.

-## Docker Compose
+## docker-compose.yml file

-The multicontainer functionality provided by resin.io is built around **[Docker Compose][docker-compose]**, an open-source tool for running multiple **Docker** containers and coordinating resources between services.
+The multicontainer functionality provided by resin.io is built around the **[Docker Compose][docker-compose]** file format.
 The resin.io device supervisor implements a subset of the [Compose v2.1 feature set][compose-features].
 You can find a full list of supported and known unsupported features in our [device supervisor reference docs][compose-support].

 At the root of your multicontainer application, you'll use a `docker-compose.yml` file to specify the configuration of your containers.
 The `docker-compose.yml` defines the services you'll be building, as well as how the services interact with each other and the host OS.